-Yes, employers are required to make contributions to a KiwiSaver scheme at a minimum of 3% of gross salary or wages for contributing employees who are members aged 18 or over, and have not reached the end payment date (aged 65 or five years of membership, whichever is later).
+Yes, employers are required to make contributions to a KiwiSaver scheme at a minimum of 3% of gross salary or wages for contributing employees who are members aged 18 or over, and are not eligible for a retirement withdrawal.

 How much can an employer contribute?

 Over and above the level of any compulsory employer contributions, you can contribute as much or as little as you like, and set your own rules and conditions around those additional contributions you make.
 All employer contributions are subject to employer superannuation contribution tax (ESCT).

 As an employer you will be responsible for passing on all employee contributions to Inland Revenue as part of your fortnightly or monthly PAYE process.